-How to Use the XIRR Function in Google Sheets
+How to Use the XIRR Function in Google Sheets (With Working Example)

-XIRR Function – Syntax, Arguments and Formula Example
+XIRR Function – Syntax and Arguments Explained

 Syntax